bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 Bundled configurations can also be run while creating a new Bridgetown project using the `--configure=` or `-c` flag and passing in a comma-separated list of configurations.

-{%@ Note do %}
-  #### Jared's Recommended "Starter Kit"

-  The insane amount of productivity this toolset will provide you is off the charts!

-  `bridgetown new born_to_be_wild -t serbea -c turbo,ruby2js,shoelace,lit,bt-postcss,render`

-  Keep reading for documentation on all those options.
-{% end %}

 {%@ Note type: :warning do %}
   #### Looking for Tailwind?

   The bundled configuration for TailwindCSS has been [relocated to a separate community-maintained repo](https://github.com/bridgetownrb/tailwindcss-automation).
-However, the Bridgetown core team recommends looking into options such as Open Props, Shoelace, and otherwise "vanilla" CSS (perhaps with a bit of help from PostCSS or Sass) as a best practice for "Use the Platform", future-compatible frontend development.
+The Bridgetown core team recommends looking into options such as Open Props, Shoelace, and otherwise "vanilla" CSS (perhaps with a bit of help from PostCSS) as a best practice for "Use the Platform", future-compatible frontend development.
 {% end %}

 ## Configuration Setup Details